nlenno1/gym-fit-MS4/README.md

 | 16 | Toast messages not showing | Multiple JavaScript on load functions in base.js | Combined both functions |
 | 17 | Password validation failing from AllAuth | I had broken the password validator strings up to comply with PEP8 | Removed the line break |

+### **Unresolved Bugs**

+### **Known Limitations**

+1. Deleting a product like a Class Access Package removes it from the Users Previous Orders so a Product Inactive Field Needs to be Put In to Keep the Product Existing but not have it shown on the Products Page.
+2. The expiry date of an Unlimited Used package includes the current day so if the User buys it later in the day, they won't get full use out of it.
+To combat this, packages could be activated on the next full day or on a selected date.
+3. If an AnonymousUser buys a SingleExerciseClass their details are added to the class participants but only in the checkout_success view which leaves it open to missing this step if the User diverts away before this function is called but after the Webhook is sent.
+The remaining_spaces field on the SingleExerciseClass model will still be reduced by 1 as this is included when the webhook handler searches for the existing order but the users details will not be saved if the Order object is created in the webhook handler.
+4. AnonymousUser can book on to the same class multiple times when user can't
+5. If a Users class access tokens are nearing their expiry date, they can just book a class and cancel it and the refund will update their token expiry date to 6 weeks time
+6. Deleting a category will not refund all the Users booked onto future classes of that category (stored in the participants list)
+7. Every time the Update Class button is clicked to update a Single Exercise Class the notification email is sent, even if nothing changes.
+The email only includes the details of class_date, start_time, location and duration, so if another detail is changed, it is not included on the email.
+8. If there is an error in the Edit a Single Exercise Class function, it will redirect to the Classes this Week.

 ## **DEPLOYMENT**